About Sam Yingling

 As a child, most of Sam's time away from school was spent helping at a family restaurant his grandfather and parents started in 1972 in Wildwood and Round Lake Beach.
 Along with his sister and brother, Sam was expected to contribute to the restaurant’s success.
 In this setting, Sam learned that everyone deserves respect and equal treatment.
 He also learned the meaning of service and that hard work and a positive attitude could make a difference in peoples' lives.

 Sam also supported education funding reform legislation that helped bring millions of dollars in additional state funds to local school districts.
-The legislation also establishes a way forward for local school districts to lower their property tax levy.
+The legislation also establishes a way forward for local school districts to lower their property tax levies.

-Sam continues to work on many other important issues affecting the community including, serving on the state heroin task force to develop a legislative plan to address the addiction problems.
+Sam continues to work on many other important issues affecting the community including, serving on the state heroin task force to develop a legislative plan to address the addiction epidemic.
 Sam also is working to increase investment in renewable energy and supports efforts to make our lakes and air cleaner.
 Additionally, Sam is fighting to make health care more affordable and accessible and helped pass legislation that would prevent insurers in Illinois from denying coverage based on pre-existing conditions.